David Nandi Odhiambo

 David Nandi Odhiambo (born June 24, 1965), also known as D. Nandi Odhiambo is an African-Canadian novelist and writer of Luo and Luhya descent.
 He was born in Nairobi, Kenya, and moved to Winnipeg, Manitoba, Canada, in 1977.
 He has a PhD in English Literature from the University of Hawaiʻi at Mānoa, an MFA in creative writing from the University of Massachusetts Amherst, and a B.A. in classics from McGill University.
 In 2019 he was one of two recipients of the Elliot Cades Award for Literature, considered among the most prestigious literary honors bestowed in Hawaiʻi.
-As of fall 2019, he is an associate professor of English at the University of Hawaiʻi – West Oʻahu.
+As of fall 2019, he is an associate professor of English at the University of Hawaiʻi at West Oʻahu.

 Odhiambo has published four novels: diss/ed banded nation in 1998, Kipligat's Chance in 2003, and The Reverend's Apprentice, Volume I in 2008, and Smells like Stars in 2018.